aarshpatel/upTODAYte/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc
+* HackUMass Volunteers
+* Participants of HackUMass for helping us out